hazelcast/hazelcast-reference-manual/src/FAQ.md

 Native Memory solutions can be preferred:

-- when the amount of data per node is large enough to create significant garbage collection pauses.
+- when the amount of data per member is large enough to create significant garbage collection pauses.
 - when your application requires predictable latency.

 <br></br>